Proposed Amendments Published for Public Comment

 Your comments are welcome on all aspects of each proposal.
 The advisory committees will review all timely comments, which are made part of the official record and are available to the public.

 How to Submit Comments:

 Comments and supporting files must be submitted electronically using the Regulations.gov portal.
 After choosing the appropriate link below, click the "Submit a Comment" link.
 This will display the comment web form.
 You can then enter your submitter information and attach your comment as a file (up to 10MB), or type your comment directly on the web form.
 When you have finished attaching or typing your comment, click the "Preview Comment" link to review.
 Once you are satisfied with your comment, click the "Submit" button to send your comment to the advisory committees.
 Upon completion, you will receive a tracking number for your submission.

-- Submit or Review Comments on the Proposed Amendments to the Federal Rules of Appellate Procedure
+- Submit or Review Comments on the Proposed Amendments to the Federal Rules of Bankruptcy Procedure

-- Submit or Review Comments on the Proposed Amendments to the Federal Rules of Civil Procedure
+- Submit or Review Comments on the Proposed Amendments to the Federal Rules of Evidence

 Detailed instructions on how to submit a comment are given in the Regulations.gov FAQs.